Chicago Style Workout 17: Hyphens, Part 1

 Heavy lifting!

-Advanced editors might tackle the questions cold; learners can study paragraph 7.85, section 1, of the Manual before answering the questions.
+Advanced editors might tackle the questions cold; learners can study the hyphenation table before answering the questions.

-This one is so tricky that the takers deserve a tip: within each question, the examples are either all correct or all incorrect.
+This one is so tricky that the takers deserve a tip (see also “Hyphens, Part 2”): Within each question, the examples are either all correct or all incorrect.

 Note: Dictionaries and style guides sometimes disagree.
 These questions are designed to test knowledge of The Chicago Manual of Style, which prefers Merriam-Webster’s Collegiate Dictionary, 11th edition.
 Other style guides may follow a different dictionary.